Le-Gris/h-arc/README.md

 Participant responses, natural language descriptions, errors and state space graphs can all be explored visually on our [project webpage](https://arc-visualizations.github.io/index.html).

-H-ARC consists of action by action traces of humans solving ARC tasks from the both the training and evaluation sets using an interface and setup similar François Chollet's initial proposal.
+H-ARC consists of action by action traces of humans solving ARC tasks from the both the training and evaluation sets using an interface and setup similar to François Chollet's initial proposal.
 The original dataset can be found [here](https://github.com/fchollet/ARC-AGI).

 ## Citing our work